rmzetti/hover-exec/README.md

 The difference is that `vm` scripts are executed within a more restricted *context* (see next section).

-In the command line (eg. above), using `js` for the codeblock id produces javascript syntax highlighting (it's a quick and dirty approach to provide basic syntax highlighting for a range of scripts), then adding ` :node` sets the actual exec command to `node`.
+In the command line (eg. above), using `js` for the code block id produces javascript syntax highlighting (it's a quick and dirty approach to provide basic syntax highlighting for a range of scripts), then adding ` :node` sets the actual exec command to `node`.

 Note that `vm` and `eval` both allow the internal *vscode* API to be used.
 Installation of `nodejs` is not required for `vm` or `eval` scripts to execute.